vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

     Explain that this method uses the same mechanism as the previous one to fetch the data, but makes no assumptions about the structure of that data.
 Instead, the data is deserialized as a dictionary of property/value pairs.

+11. In Internet Explorer, on the **20777a-sql-\<your name\>-\<the day\>** blade, click **Data Explorer**.
-11. In Internet Explorer, in the **SQL API** pane, expand **Temperatures**, and then click **Documents**.
+12. In the **SQL API** pane, expand **Temperatures**, and then click **Documents**.

-12. On the **Documents** tab, click the first document in the document list.
+13. On the **Documents** tab, click the first document in the document list.

-13. In the **id** property, select the value, and then press Ctrl+C to copy the value.
+14. In the **id** property, select the value, and then press Ctrl+C to copy the value.

-14. In Visual Studio, press F5 to run the application.
+15. In Visual Studio, press F5 to run the application.

-15. At the prompt, type **A**.
+16. At the prompt, type **A**.

-16. Right-click anywhere inside the application window to paste the document id, and then press Enter.
+17. Right-click anywhere inside the application window to paste the document id, and then press Enter.

-17. Examine the values returned by the application.
+18. Examine the values returned by the application.

-18. In Internet Explorer, verify that the values correspond to the document open in Data Explorer.
+19. In Internet Explorer, verify that the values correspond to the document open in Data Explorer.

-19. In the running application, at the command prompt, type **B**.
+20. In the running application, at the command prompt, type **B**.

-20. Right-click anywhere inside the application window to paste the document id, and then press Enter.
+21. Right-click anywhere inside the application window to paste the document id, and then press Enter.

-21. The data for the document will appear as a list of name/value pairs, including the system properties of the document, such as **ttl**, **\_rid**, and so on.
+22. The data for the document will appear as a list of name/value pairs, including the system properties of the document, such as **time**, **\_rid**, and so on.

-22. At the prompt, type **X** to close the application.
+23. At the prompt, type **X** to close the application.

 #### Task 2: Create, Delete, and Modify Documents